siegerts/printful/README.md

     >>> orders = pf.get('orders')

-The Printful class extends the [Requests](http://docs.python-requests.org/en/latest/) libarary so data, param, json, etc. can be passed just as you would with requests.
+The Printful class extends the [Requests](http://docs.python-requests.org/en/latest/) library so data, param, json, etc. can be passed just as you would with requests.

     >>> address = {  'recipient': {
                          'country_code': 'US',